 Technical Analysis

-CVE-2025-15019 identifies a stored Cross-Site Scripting (XSS) vulnerability in the Bulk Auto Image Alt Text (Alt tag, Alt attribute) optimizer plugin developed by pagup for WordPress, specifically versions up to and including 2.2.1.
-This plugin integrates with Yoast SEO and WooCommerce to automate the addition of alt text for images, enhancing SEO.
-The vulnerability stems from improper neutralization of input during web page generation (CWE-79), where the 'bialty_cs_alt' post meta field does not undergo sufficient sanitization or output escaping.
-Authenticated users with contributor-level permissions or higher can inject arbitrary JavaScript code into this field.
-When an administrator accesses the post editor interface, the malicious script executes in their browser context, potentially allowing session hijacking, privilege escalation, or other malicious actions.
-The vulnerability has a CVSS 3.1 base score of 6.4, reflecting medium severity, with an attack vector of network (remote), low attack complexity, requiring privileges (contributor or above), no user interaction, and a scope change due to impact on administrator privileges.
-No patches or fixes are currently linked, and no known exploits have been reported in the wild.
-The vulnerability highlights the risk of insufficient input validation in WordPress plugins that handle user-generated content and metadata, especially when integrated with widely used SEO and e-commerce tools.
+CVE-2025-15019 is a stored cross-site scripting (XSS) vulnerability identified in the Bulk Auto Image Alt Text (Alt tag, Alt attribute) optimizer plugin developed by pagup for WordPress.
+This plugin is designed to automate the addition of alt text to images, improving SEO for WooCommerce and Yoast SEO users.
+The vulnerability exists in all versions up to and including 2.2.1 due to improper neutralization of input during web page generation, specifically insufficient sanitization and escaping of the 'bialty_cs_alt' post meta field.
+Authenticated users with contributor-level access or higher can inject arbitrary JavaScript code into this field.
+When an administrator subsequently accesses the post editor interface, the malicious script executes in their browser context.
+This can lead to session hijacking, privilege escalation, or other malicious actions within the WordPress admin environment.
+The vulnerability has a CVSS v3.1 base score of 6.4, reflecting a medium severity with network attack vector, low attack complexity, and requiring privileges but no user interaction.
+The scope is changed (S:C) because the vulnerability affects resources beyond the attacker’s initial privileges.
+No public exploits have been reported yet, but the risk remains significant due to the common use of this plugin in WordPress sites with multiple contributors.
+The root cause is the failure to properly sanitize and escape user-supplied input before rendering it in the admin interface, a classic CWE-79 issue.
+The vulnerability highlights the need for strict input validation and output encoding in WordPress plugins, especially those handling user-generated content or metadata.

 Potential Impact